ndubauskas/Climate-Call/README.md

 ## Usage
 •	Open the app, and it will automatically fetch and display the current weather based on your location.
 •	To schedule notifications:
-1. Navigate to the notification settings.
+1. Choose the day and time for the notification.
-2. Choose the day and time for the notification.
+2. Click Confirm Schedule.
-3. Save the settings.
+3. Make sure Notifications are turned on for the app.
 •	Receive timely weather notifications at the scheduled days and times.

 ## Contributing